Our Verdict

 Our Analysis and Test Results

 The Mercury Mitt is one of the warmest options we tested in this review.
-Updated with a full mitten removable liner, this insulated mitten will keep your fingers warm and dry all day long.
-We love how lofty the insulation is soft and effective, and how the liner was removable for fast drying.
-We also like the tall, wide gauntlet and how it can cinch down to lock out weather.
-This mitten is well constructed and the leather palm is reinforced in all of the highuse areas.
+Updated with a removable liner, this insulated mitten will keep your fingers warm and dry all day long.
+We love how the lofty insulation is soft and effective and that the liner is removable for fast drying.
+We also appreciate the tall, wide gauntlet, which we cinched down around our forearms to lock out weather on blustery days.
+This mitten is well constructed, and the leather palm is reinforced in all of the high-use areas.
 This mitt will keep your fingers warm and dry all season long.

 Performance Comparison